angryelectron/xbmq-js/README.md

 Configure the local XBee:

 * ID - set the same for all radios in the network.
-* AP=2 - xbmq uses API mode to communicate with the local XBee.
+* AP=1 or 2 - xbmq uses API mode to communicate with the local XBee.
 * NI - the Node Identifier of the local XBee is used as an MQTT topic.
 Optional, but recommended.
 * Connect the local XBee using a serial port adapter (Sparkfun's XBee Explorer,